Varan, Iran

-Varan (واران) (Note: Also romanized as Varān and Vārān; also known as Wārūn) is a village in Jasb Rural District of the Central District of Delijan County, Markazi province, Iran.
+Varan (واران) (Note: Also romanized as Varān and Vārān; also known as Wārūn) is a village in Jasb Rural District of the Central District in Delijan County, Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 257 in 114 households.
 The following census in 2011 counted 206 people in 89 households.
-The 2016 census measured the population of the village as 415 people in 153 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 415 people in 153 households, the most populous in its rural district.